Myra-Sea/reading-notes/Code102/ReadingSummary2-TextEditors.md

 + Code Completion
   + Saves time and helps prevent coding errors
-+ Syntax Highlighting
++ Syntax Highlighting (via a system of color coding)
-  + These color coding systems make it easier to read and faster to locate errors
+  + Make it easier to read and faster to locate errors
 + Variety of Themes
   + Reduces eye strain and fatigue
 + Large variety of Extensions